GeneralBots/botbook/src/13-community/documentation.md

 # Documentation

-Good documentation is essential for maintaining and growing BotServer.
+Good documentation is essential for maintaining and growing botserver.
 This guide covers documentation standards and practices for contributors.

 ## Overview

-BotServer documentation includes code documentation through inline comments and doc comments, API documentation, user guides, the BASIC language reference, architecture documentation, and README files throughout the repository.
+botserver documentation includes code documentation through inline comments and doc comments, API documentation, user guides, the BASIC language reference, architecture documentation, and README files throughout the repository.

 ## Documentation Structure